junbinzhao/FluxCalR/README.md

 **Calculate fluxes**

-The function **`FluxCal()`** calculates CO<sub>2</sub> and/or CH<sub>4</sub> flux rates based on the time cues provided for each measurement (i.e. either
+The function **`FluxCal()`** calculates CO<sub>2</sub> and/or CH<sub>4</sub> flux rates based on the time cues provided for each measurement (i.e., either
     start or end time).
 Two options are available to input the time cues:
-1. (default) after executing the function, manually clicking on a pop-up graph with CO<sub>2</sub> concentration time series to choose the END time, which can usually be recognized as the "peaks" or "valleys" in the time series; or
+1. (default) after executing the function, manually clicking on a pop-up graph with CO<sub>2</sub> concentration time series to choose the END time, which can usually be recognized as the local "peaks" or "valleys" in the time series; or
-2. loading a file (.csv) into the argument "Time_keys" with times (HH:MM:SS) indicating start or end of each flux measurement.
+2. loading a file (.csv) into the argument "Time_keys" with times (HH:MM:SS) indicating the start or end of each flux measurement.
     The header for the time must be either "Start" or "End".
-    (see an example file "Time & Ta.csv" at https://github.com/junbinzhao/FluxCalR/tree/master/inst/extdata)
+    (see example files "Time & Ta_1.csv" and "Time & Ta_2.csv" at https://github.com/junbinzhao/FluxCalR/tree/master/inst/extdata)

-Based on the time cues and window width provided for the calculation, the function will automatically scan over data that cover
+Based on the time cues and window width provided for the calculation, the function will automatically scan over data that cover a *1.5x* length of the window width and calculate the fluxes based on the best linear regression (i.e., largest R<sup>2</sup>).
+After the
-    *1.5x* length of the window width and calculate the fluxes based on the best linear regression (i.e. largest R<sup>2</sup>).
-After the calculations are done, a graph with regression lines plotted on the CO<sub>2</sub> and/or CH<sub>4</sub> concentration time series will pop up for checkup purposes.
+    calculations are done, a graph with regression lines plotted on the CO<sub>2</sub> and/or CH<sub>4</sub> concentration time series will pop up for checkup purposes.
 See details and examples ``?FluxCal()``.